emily-flambe/notes-for-goats/README.md

 - "What were the key points from my meeting with Alice last week?"
 - "What connections exist between the Marketing and Sales teams?"

-**Privacy Note**: Local LLM queries never leave your computer, while OpenAI queries are processed in the cloud.
+**Privacy Note**: By default, queries are processed using OpenAI in the cloud.
+For complete privacy, switch to the local LLM option which keeps all data on your computer.

 ## Data Backup and Migration